Automatic garage doors typically have a lifespan of 10-15 years.

 Tip #4: Check the Garage Door in Action

 When applying individual and local fixes to different parts, it is vital to check the whole garage door system’s performance afterward.

 Even without applying fixes, it is still recommended to check the entire system in action regularly.

 To do this, open and close the garage door using the opener and then manually.

 While the doors are opening and closing, inspect any irregularities with the movements, sound, and placements.

 Immediately apply a fix for any issues found.

 By doing this inspection regularly, homeowners are making sure that no problem is left unattended for too long, thus minimizing further damages.

 Hope you enjoyed our article titled Garage Door Maintenance Tips: 4 Tips For Long Life.
 Besides "Garage Door Maintenance Tips: 4 Tips For Long Life", feel free to browse our blog for more great content.
-Garage Door Repair Mississauga Fixadoor.
+Fixadoor Garage Doors.